The problem with pooled funds

 Wrap platforms are simpler with the platform taking care of the administration.
 However, they have percentage based fees that grow with your balance, which is great for low balances but is not good once your balance gets to a significant amount.
 And you are forced to realise a lot of capital gains if you want to leave later, defeating the purpose.
 Also, many advisers recommend wrap platforms for reasons that are against your best interest.

-The last option is direct investment options in public super funds.
-The fund again, takes care of the administration, and many super funds charge a fixed and percentage-based fee, but a couple of the bigger ones only charge a fixed fee of a couple of hundred dollars a year and no percentage-based fee.
-This article from ETFWatch lists a number of super funds which offer direct investment options that allow you to invest in ETFs.
+Direct investment options in public super funds is the other option.
+Again, the fund takes care of the administration, and many super funds charge a fixed fee plus a percentage-based fee, but a couple of the bigger ones only charge a fixed fee of a couple of hundred dollars a year and no percentage-based fee.
+This article from ETFWatch lists a number of super funds that offer direct investment options that allow you to invest in ETFs.

 Which super funds allow you to invest in ETFs & LICs? – ETF Watch

-We’ll go through some of these in more detail, but there are some commonalities among direct investment options.
+We’ll go through a couple of these in more detail, but there are some commonalities among direct investment options.

 First and foremost, additional costs over regular pooled investments in public super funds: